-Rutgers University training courses for assessors-Property Tax Administration 1 and 2; Fundamentals of Real Property Appraisal; and Income Approach to Valuation are recommended as preparation for the certification exam.
+Rutgers University training courses for assessors-Property Tax Administration 1 and 2; Fundamentals of Real Property Appraisal; and Income Approach to Valuation are recommended as preparation for the C.T.A.
+Exam.
 Information concerning the training courses may be obtained from:

-Center for Government Services Division of Continuing Studies Rutgers University 303 George Street New Brunswick, NJ 08901-2020
+Center for Government Services Division of Continuing Studies Rutgers University 303 George Street New Brunswick, NJ 08901-2020 Attention: Assessment Administration

-Attention: Assessment Administration Telephone: (732) 932-3640 extension 622 http://cgs.rutgers.edu/programs/assessment-administration.
+Attention: Assessment Administration Telephone: (732) 932-3640 extension 622